koendv/at32f435-board/README.md

 ## running

-When the board boots, console output is on the serial port.
-If the board is connected to usb, the console then switches to the usb serial.

-Console output begins on the UART1 serial port:
+Console output is on the UART1 serial port:

 ```
  \ | /
 - RT -     Thread Operating System